 However, Louisiana upholds the licensure required by the federal government for certain occupations, including agriculture, aviation, and more.
 Please consult the Small Business Association’s listings for federally-regulated industries requiring licensure.

 And much like the state has industry-specific tax requirements, it also has licenses and permits that are required for businesses in certain industries.
 Louisiana has dozens of these licenses, so there’s a good chance at least one of them applies to your LLC.
 These licenses can range from anything to attorneys to florists to surveyors.
-You can consult this list to see what licenses might apply to your business.
-The state also provides a Business License Checklist through geauxBIZ, a resource which can help you get all your licensing requirements lined up in one place.
+You can consult the Louisiana geauxBIZ portal to see what licenses might apply to your business.
+It’s a resource which can help you get all your licensing requirements lined up in one place.

 Next Steps: What to do After Creating a Louisiana LLC